Localization and slow-thermalization in a cluster spin model: Appendix C. Effect of fictitious disorder

-To understand the structure of the eigenstate of the Hamiltonian $H$ of Eq.~(3) in the main text, we added very small `fictitious' disorder $\delta h_{\ell}$.
+To understand the structure of the eigenstate of the Hamiltonian $H$ of Eq.~(\ref{Model_mod}), we added a very small `fictitious' disorder $\delta h_{\ell}$.
 We expect that such a small $\delta h_{\ell}$ gives little effect to the localization nature of the system.
-As a concrete examination on this point, we observe the dependence on $\delta h$ of the LE.
+As a concrete examination on this point, we observe the dependence on $\delta h$ of the return probability.
 The numerical estimation is shown in Fig.~\ref{FigA5}.
-The resultant dynamics of the LE is almost independent of the strength of $\delta h$ where $\delta h \leq \mathcal{O}(10^{-4}g)$.
+The obtained dynamics of the return probability is almost independent of the strength of $\delta h$ where $\delta h \leq \mathcal{O}(10^{-4}g)$.
 From this fact, we expect that other physical observables in the system dynamics are not affected by the `fictitious' disorder $\delta h_{\ell}$.